jzrake/Mara3/examples/euler_1d/README.md

 # 1-D EULER CODE

-Simulate a shock traveling wave on a 1-D grid.
+Simulate a shock traveling on a 1-D grid.
 After creating the output files for a range of resolutions, the diffusion of the shock is quantified.

 ## Getting Started